How unethical sellers abuse the system with bogus IP, trademark, copyright and patent reports: updated with the latest information

 OK, So What Do I Do?
+My 5 Point Plan

 What can you, as an Amazon seller and not a mini-god, do to reduce the chance that Amazon will take your entire account down after illegitimate claims of infringement?
 In an atmosphere where Amazon deflects any attempt to involve them in a rights-owner dispute, you may need to consider multiple avenues towards resolution.

-1. Contact the rights owner
+1. Try to contact the rights owner

-Try to contact the rights owner at the address provided, just in case they do in fact reply with any additional and helpful information.
-If you can resolve it with the alleged rights owner and if they are willing to contact Amazon to retract the form, that is the best of all outcomes.
+Try to contact the rights owner at the address provided, just in case they do in fact reply with any additional or helpful information.
+If you can resolve it with the alleged rights owner and they are willing to contact Amazon to retract the form, that is the best of all outcomes.
 If you can fix the problem in the short and sweet way, do it.

-In the absence of any reply from the supposed rights owner, have your attorney draft a letter on law firm letterhead to send to that party (or their attorney), and gauge the response, if any.
-If there’s no reply and there’s no evidence that the rights owner has anything to show for their ownership, move on to contacting Amazon and challenging their action.
+Ask them to draft a letter on law firm letterhead to send to that party (or their attorney), and gauge the response.
+If there’s no reply and there’s no evidence that the rights owner has anything to show for their ownership, move on to contacting Amazon and challenging their action via Notice-Dispute teams.

-3. Find and contact the real rights owner.
+3. Find and contact the real rights owner

-4. Send Amazon your lawyer’s letter
+4. Send Amazon Notice Teams a legal letter

 Each attorney will have a different take on this, but make sure you’re using someone who knows what they’re doing, and understands the work itself.
-There are a lot of quick buck artists out there currently plaguing the Amazon seller marketplace, plugging their “Amazon expertise”, but lacking the credentials to handle these matters.
+There are a lot of quick buck artists out there currently plaguing the Amazon seller marketplace, plugging their expertise on both sides of the rights owner infringement equation.
 Investigate each attorney thoroughly.